 Last week I attended the Drupal Dev Days in Cluj Napoca, Romania.
 I decided not to go to any talks but to join the ‘Media’ team for Drupal core and work on bug fixes.
 Here’s what I learned.

-In one of my projects I wanted to save configuration (coming from a plugin) to content entities.
-In Drupal however, configuration is saved to configuration entities (or configuration objects) and managed using the very solid configuration management tools.
+In one of my projects I found myself needing to save configuration (coming from a plugin) to content entities.
+In Drupal however, configuration is saved to configuration entities (or configuration objects).

 Configuration is the collection of admin settings that determine how the site functions, as opposed to the content of the site.

 However, I discovered that several contrib modules have come across the same need to save configuration to content entities and have solved this problem in different ways.

 Like the Views Reference module that saves configuration linked to a specific View to a